JackyFWong/dotfiles/README.md

 There was a bug with the xfce4-panel and using the Windows button as `$mod`.
 I figured it out [here](https://forum.antergos.com/topic/10809/no-running-instance-of-xfce4-panel-was-found/3).

+To set the PrtSc button on your keyboard, head to the `xfce4-settings-manager` > Keyboard > Application Shortcuts and add `xfce4-screenshooter` as a command.

 I Googled the rest.
 ### Installation
 ```